dset0x/dset0x.github.io/src/pages/astro.md

     the case.
 However, the visual distance looks right and so does direction.
     In fact, the visually nearest star has a magnitude of 9.65, which means that if conditions allowed, I would also be seeing other nearby stars which I am not.
+I was observing from an open window which probably brings all kinds of thermal difference problems.
 I should confirm what's happening another time.